GSA-TTS/identity-handbook/_articles/pull-request-review.md

 ## General Code Review Guidelines

-See the overall [TTS Engineering Code Review](https://engineering.18f.gov/code-review/) for generally applicable advice about creating a positive environment for code reviews.
+See the overall [TTS Engineering Code Review guidelines](https://engineering.18f.gov/code-review/) for generally applicable advice about creating a positive environment for code reviews.

 ## Reviewing and Merging